iobis/manual/dna_data.md

 For a guide and decision tree on determining which category your data falls into, see the [Data packaging and mapping](https://docs.gbif.org/publishing-dna-derived-data/1.0/en/#data-packaging-and-mapping) section of the GBIF guide.
 Refer to the [examples below](dna_data.html#edna--dna-derived-data) for use case examples of eDNA and DNA derived data (Category 1).

-> Currently, genetic data **must** be published with Occurrence core, not Event core. eDNA and DNA derived data are then linked to the Occurrence core data table with the use of `occurrenceID` and/or `eventID`.
+> Genetic data may now be published using either the **Occurrence core** and DNA-derived data extension, or by utilising the **Event core** and adding both an occurrence extension and the DNA-derived data extension. eDNA and DNA derived data are linked to the Occurrence core data table with the use of `occurrenceID` and/or `eventID`.
+The DNA derived data can also be linked to both the Event core (by using `eventID`) and the Occurrence extension (by using the `occurrenceID`).
+Use of the Event core can help in decreasing the amount of data, as metadata linked to samples is recorded only once.
 See below for further guidance on compiling genetic data.
-A [new data model](https://www.gbif.org/new-data-model) is being developed by GBIF and the OBIS community that may change this, however as it is not implemented yet, we focus on the current Darwin Core recommendations here.
+In addition, a [new data model](https://www.gbif.org/new-data-model) is being developed by GBIF and the OBIS community that would enable the linking of multiple different datatypes and tables , and will get rid of the start schema, enabling the linking of one sequence to multiple occurrences, therefore decreasing the amount of data needed.
+However as it is not implemented yet (as of September 2025), we focus on the current Darwin Core recommendations here.

 To format datasets, you will need to have information on the sequence and possible taxonomy for each occurrence record associated with a DNA sample.
 Genetic data is often recorded in multiple different files, and this might be the type of format received from data providers.
 Important data tables can include: an OTU-table, a taxonomy table, a sample information table, and a .fasta file with sequences.
 The OTU-table is a sequence by sample table, which records the quantity of each unique sequence found in each sample.
 Sequences are usually referred to by an ID, which is unique only in the dataset (e.g. asv1, asv2, asv3 …).
 The taxonomy table is a sequence by taxonomy table, which records the taxonomy linked to each unique sequence, as defined by the annotation method.
 The sample information table records the metadata of each sample (e.g. location, time, and collection method).
 Finally the .fasta file records the actual DNA sequence that is linked to each sequence id.